ericajaya/kapruka-agent/README.md

 Author: Erica Jayasundera

-(BSc Hons in Software Engineering, MSc in Information Security , Phd Candidate ) This is an extension to the Zuu Crew AI Project on Kapruka Gift concierge (Hackathon on course AI Engineer)
+(BSc Hons in Software Engineering, MSc in Information Security , Phd Candidate ) This is an extension to the Zuu Crew AI Project on Kapruka Gift concierge (MiniProject 03 on course AI Engineer Essentials)

 Repository: github.com/ericajaya/kapruka_gift_concierge